Cray-HPE/docs-csm/operations/node_management/Disable_Nodes.md

 After changing the state of nodes, be cautious when powering them on/off.
 The preferred method for safely powering them on/off is via the Boot Orchestration Service \(BOS\).
-The Cray Advanced Platform Monitoring and Control \(CAPMC\) or Power Control Service \(PCS\) is used to directly control the power for nodes, regardless of the state in HSM.
-PCS/CAPMC does not check if a node is disabled in HSM.
+The Power Control Service \(PCS\) is used to directly control the power for nodes, regardless of the state in HSM.
+PCS does not check if a node is disabled in HSM.